 First, let me verify why I think it’s a Black Lodge universe rather than an alternate timeline in our reality

 People are talking a ton about alternate realities being in play, possibly even Laura and Dale having entered our own reality (which could in fairness be explained by any number of things, including a VHS copy of the Twin Peaks Pilot that Andy Hazel discovered near the machine gun in Carrie’s house, so I’m not here to outright rule out that theory [EDIT: See the comments but Hazel’s discovery turned out to be false once the image was seen at higher resolution]), but I think the clue has been hidden in plain sight just as so many things that are eventually proven true: Jeffries, who is now just as separated from the time stream as Dale Cooper is, creates an 8 from his supernatural machinery in the subliminal place known as the Convenience Store or the Dutchman, but the symbol is formed from a shifting set of lines that was originally shaped like the Owl Ring symbol.
 And based on what we know about the Owl Ring, we know that symbol is associated with a portal system that brings spirits to the Black Lodge.

 Creating the number 8 from the Owl Ring symbol to me means that the infinite Mobius strip loop is within the Black Lodge, or at least the Red Room.
 Especially as it’s Phillip Gerard—the most frequently occurring resident of the Red Room—who brings Cooper directly to this scene with Jeffries.

-I posit Cooper officially made it out of the Red Room in Part 16, reentered our reality in Las Vegas, but actively chose to return to the Lodge Reality in this Jeffries scene.
+I posit Cooper officially made it out of the Red Room in Part 16, reentered reality in Las Vegas, but actively chose to return to the Lodge Reality in this Jeffries scene.
 And everything from this point forward, including the Fire Walk With Me revisions, are within this reality rather than the main one of Twin Peaks.
-Yes, this means I believe Twin Peaks Seasons One and Two have not been written out of existence.
+Yes, this means I believe Twin Peaks Seasons 1 and 2 have not been written out of existence.

 Now, let me verify why I think Cooper is living through the life of his Doppelganger: